2 minutes estimated reading time

 It’s quite rare for someone who has had as as long a career as Mick Jagger to still do relevant material.
 His double A side single featuring England’s Lost is an exceptionally political track featuring Skepta.
 The last track from similar artist would likely be Pink Floyd’s The Wall.
-It wouldn’t sound out of step with The Stone Roses or The Charlatans and the video with Luke Evans performance is amazing.
+This Mick Jagger song wouldn’t sound out of step with The Stone Roses or The Charlatans and the video with Luke Evans performance is amazing.

 Omega seem to have spent most of the summer dwelling on the NASA Apollo programme heritage of the Omega Speedmaster with launches happening around the world including PR people in faux spacesuits for photo shoots and socialite cocktail parties.
 The excuse is the 60th anniversary of the Omega Speedmaster’s launch in 1957.
 They’ve supported it with a scripted film using brand spokesperson George Clooney talking with Buzz Aldrin.
 Aldrin as ever is awesome.